Wait Until Dark

 Wait Until Dark is a play by Frederick Knott, first performed on Broadway in 1966 and often revived since then.
-A film version was released in 1967, and the play was published in the same year.
+A film adaptation was released in 1967, and the play was published in the same year.

 Synopsis

 Susy Hendrix is a blind Greenwich Village housewife who becomes the target of three con-men searching for the heroin hidden in a doll, which her husband Sam unwittingly transported from Canada as a favor to a woman who has since been murdered.
 "Roat" leads his companions into thinking that they are going to be rich and will get the heroin soon enough, but in the end he murders all of his partners after they outlive their usefulness.

-The trio try to convince Susy that her husband will be suspected of murdering the woman, and the only way to protect him is to give them the doll, which connects him to her.
+The trio tries to convince Susy that her husband will be suspected of murdering the woman, and the only way to protect him is to give them the doll, which connects him to her.
 Little do the men know that Gloria, a little girl in the upstairs apartment, has stolen the doll after finding out it was not a gift for her.

 One of the men poses as Sergeant Carlino, a strange police detective, while another poses as Mike, an old friend of her husband dropping by for a visit.
 Susy relies on "Mike", and he eventually begins to feel sympathy for her.

 "Roat" poses as both the elderly Mr. Roat and his "son", Roat Junior.
 Roat Senior ransacks Susy's room and steals a wedding photo from the bedroom.
 He threatens Susy's and her husband's well-being, so she calls the police.
 Her call is intercepted by "Mike", and Susy is visited by "Sergeant Carlino".

 Gloria returns and admits her theft of the doll, and Susy hides it.
 Susy contacts "Mike" to ask for help now that the doll is found.
 Gloria has been watching the nearby phone booth used by the con-men, and she alerts Susy that all three of the men she has been dealing with are tricking her.
 Susy sends Gloria to meet her husband on his way home from work, and begins planning to handle the intruders.

 Roat kills both of his partners after the men discover Susy has the doll in the apartment.
 He spills gas around the apartment to destroy any evidence.

 Susy turns off all the lights so that "Roat" cannot see her.
 "Roat" uses matches to see until Susy douses him with the gasoline.
 He uses the refrigerator light to see, threatens Susy, and tries to kill her.
 She ultimately defeats "Roat".

 Sam bursts in with the police and finds that Susy has already dealt with Roat.
 He sees that Mike is also dead.
-Gloria yells at the police when they appear too patronizing to Susy, and defends Susy's ability to take care of herself.
+Gloria yells at the police when they appear too patronizing to Susy and defends Susy's ability to take care of herself.
 After the police leave, Susy and Sam embrace.